atulkumarpccs/Autonomous-Systems-Interview-Practice-Project/Q&A.md

 2. Data is put in the form of Matrix from diffrent source i.e Lidar , Radar and initilized.
 3. The include file for the implementation for Kalman filter can be seen header file.[Gaussian Distrubution and liner function].
 4. Feeding the data into the Gaussion form non liner data recied from Radar and get liner appriximation is called Extended kalman filter with helf Of Tylor series.
+5. Prediction Step same
+x′ = F.x + B.μ + ν
+P′ = FPFᵀ + Q
+The prediction step is exactly the same as that of Kalman Filter.
+It does not matters whether the data is coming from LIDAR or RADAR the prediction step is exactly the same.

+Update Step (Only in case of EKF i.e. Non Linear Measurements coming from RADAR) Equation 1: y= z - h(x′) z -> actual measurement in polar coordinates h -> function that specifies how our speed and position are mapped to polar coordinates x′ -> Predicted Value y -> Difference between Measured Value and Actual Value h(x′)
+This is a function that specifies the mapping between our predicted values in Cartesian coordinates and Polar coordinates.
+This mapping is required because we are predicting in Cartesian coordinates but our measurement (z) that is coming from the sensor is in Polar Coordinates.

+Figure 8.
+Mapping between Cartesian and Polar coordinates (Source) Equation 2:
+S= HⱼP′Hⱼᵀ + R
+K= P′HⱼᵀS⁻¹
+R -> Measurement Noise
+K -> Kalman Gain
+S-> Total Error
+S⁻¹ -> The inverse of S
+Hⱼ -> The Jacobian Matrix
+Hⱼ
+Hⱼ is the Jacobian Matrix.
+The Jacobian matrix is the first order derivative that we just discussed in Taylor Series.
+Since here we are dealing with matrices, we need to find differential in the form of a matrix.

+J_kl = d F_k / dX_l
+J_kl is the k,l element of the Jacobian matrix, F_k is the kth element of the vector function F, and X_l is the lth element of the vector variable X.
+Here F_k = { ρ, Φ , ρ_dot}
+X_l = {px,py,vx,vy}

+Since in case of RADAR we have 4 measurements, 2 for distance and 2 for velocity.

+Figure 9.
+Jacobian matrix (Source)

+Figure 10.
+Jacobian Matrix after applying derivatives Equation 3: x = x′ + K.y
+P = (I- KHⱼ)P′

+all can be seen in the form of three steps i.e Initiozation/conditiob check Prediction update
+Note: no need to go in deep , please have a look of code base.